 The headland was formerly known as the Tomaree Head Army/RAAF Camp and was added to the New South Wales State Heritage Register on 2 April 1999.

-Tomaree Headland is situated at the southern entrance to Port Stephens and Tomaree Lodge comprises a range of ten predominantly single-storey weatherboard ex-World War Two Australian Army garrison camp buildings, a large hall and an administration block (built in the 1980s) as well as 8.8 hectares of terraced and landscaped land on the western foreshore of the headland.
-Tomaree National Park occupies the remainder of land on Tomaree Head.
+Tomaree Lodge comprises a range of ten predominantly single-storey weatherboard ex-World War Two Australian Army garrison camp buildings, a large hall and an administration block (built in the 1980s), and 8.8 hectares of terraced and landscaped land on the western foreshore of the headland.
+Tomaree National Park occupies the remainder of the land on Tomaree Head.

 Following the withdrawal of Dickenson’s lease in 1947, the site has been used for health purposes until 2020.

 In 1949, the Annual Report for the Inspector General of Mental Hospitals reported that “the establishment of a Convalescent Hostel for mental patients by the adaption of an ex-army camp situated at the southern headland at Port Stephens is more half completed so far as the accommodation required for male patients is concerned.
-Future development of the Hostel will provide for females as well as male patients, and in the meantime the accommodation for about fifty patients will be put into use.”.
+Future development of the Hostel will provide for female as well as male patients, and in the meantime, the accommodation for about fifty patients will be put into use.”

 By 1952, the number of patients at the Tomaree Holiday Lodge increased to 118, with a staff of eleven.
 In 1953-55 “two tennis courts and a concrete cricket pitch were laid in the lawn area in the entrance to the grounds“.

 In 1960 a holiday scheme was introduced whereby patients from other hospitals were given a two-week holiday at Tomaree before returning to their permanent accommodation; by 1962, there were approximately 40 holiday beds available.
 During this time, a permanent population of around forty residents carried out maintenance works on the buildings and grounds.